by Neil Smith

 Modular Design Integration and Interfaces

 Modular manufacturing can begin before the site permits are received or the physical site is ready but this requires a plan associated with design integration and interfaces of the modular assemblies with the physical site infrastructure.
-The best outcome occurs when critical elements including foundation, physical access, utilities etc. and any other critical interfaces are defined and frozen early in the modular design phase to minimize costly changes down the road.
-The modular build is performed offsite in a factory and as such the production of the modules for any given project are based upon this early design information and built into the planning of the module suppliers total manufacturing plan.
-Once manufacturing commences on the module, revisions to the design build can be accomplished but can potentially cause delays and cost growth in the manufacturing build cycle thereby delaying all of the products flowing through the factory and cause a detrimental ripple effect through the manufacturers facilities for all projects current in the plan.
-Having a well thought out plan for integrating the modular design model and data attributes with the physical site design model and controlling changes is critical to success.
-Well defined design gates and an effective change management and communication process before start of build is also critical to success.
+The best outcome occurs when critical elements including foundation, physical access, utilities, and any other critical interfaces are defined and frozen early in the modular design phase to minimize costly changes down the road.
+The modular build is performed offsite in a factory and as such the production of the modules for any given project are based upon this early design information and built into the planning of the module supplier’s total manufacturing plan.
+Once manufacturing commences on the module, revisions to the design build can be accomplished but can potentially cause delays and cost growth in the manufacturing build cycle thereby delaying all of the products flowing through the factory and cause a detrimental ripple effect through the manufacturer’s facilities for all projects currently in the plan.
+Having a well-thought-out plan for integrating the modular design model and data attributes with the physical site design model and controlling changes is critical to success.
+Well-defined design gates and an effective change management and communication process before start of the build are also critical to success.

 Ensure all Logistical Challenges are Understood Before Design Freeze